 4. Do volunteer work.

 What is a better way to give back than by volunteering for a good cause?
-You can search online or better yet, ask your college dean, student government leaders or your local government unit if there are volunteer activities that you can participate in.
+You can search online or better yet, ask your college dean, student council leaders or your local government unit if there are volunteer activities you can participate in.

 To give you an idea of the volunteer organizations in the country, you can check these out: